yonasBSD/nerdlog/README.md

 # Nerdlog: a fancy yet low-key terminal log viewer for distributed systems

-A proof-of-concept log fetcher and viewer.
-Features terminal-based UI, works by ssh-ing directly to the nodes and analyzing syslog files using `bash` + `tail` + `head` + `awk` hacks.

-I said, a proof of concept.
-Implemented as fast as possible, spaghetti code abounds, almost no tests, poor error handling, etc.

-But it works.
-It's pretty usable and surprisingly fast.
+First of all, a little demo.
+Here, we're dealing with logs from 4 remote nodes, each having about 2GB log file, generating about 600K log messages per hour in total.

+TODO: implement the demo, and update the numbers above.

 ![Nerdlog](images/nerdlog.png)

 ## Project history

+It might be useful to know the history to understand the project motivation and overall direction.

 My team and I were working on a project which was printing a fairly sizeable amount of logs from a distributed cluster of 20+ nodes: about 2-3M log messages per hour in total.
-We were using Graylog back then, and querying those logs for an hour was taking 1-2 seconds, so it was very decent.
+We were using Graylog back then, and querying those logs for an hour was taking no more than 1-2 seconds, so it was pretty quick.

-Infra people hated Graylog though, since it required some annoying maintenance, and so at some point the decision was made to switch to Splunk instead.
+Infra people hated Graylog though, since it required some annoying maintenance from them, and so at some point the decision was made to switch to Splunk instead.
 And when Splunk was finally rolled out, I had to find out that it was incredibly, ridiculously slow.
 Honestly looking at it, I don't quite understand how they are even selling it.
-If you've used Splunk, you might know that it has two modes:
-"Smart" and "Fast".
+If you've used Splunk, you might know that it has two modes: "Smart" and "Fast".
 In "Smart" mode, the same query for an hour of logs was taking _a few minutes_.
 And in so called "Fast" mode, it was taking 30-60s (and that "Fast" mode has some other limitations which makes it a lot less useful).
 It might have been a misconfiguration of some sort (I'm not an infra guy so I don't know), but no one knew how or wanted to fix it, and so it was clear that once Graylog is finally shut down, we'll lose our ability to query logs quickly, and it was a massive bummer for us.

 And I thought that it's just ridiculous.
-2-3M log messages doesn't sound like such a big amount of logs, and it seemed like some old-school shell hacks should be able to be about as fast as Graylog was, and it should be enough for our needs.
-And so that's how that project started: I couldn't stop thinking of it, so I took a week off, and went on a personal hackathon to implement this proof-of-concept log fetcher and viewer.
+2-3M log messages doesn't sound like such a big amount of logs, and it seemed like some old-school shell hacks on plain log files, without having any centralized logging server, should be able to be about as fast as Graylog was, and it should be enough for most of our needs.
+And so that's how that project started: I couldn't stop thinking of it, so I took a week off, and went on a personal hackathon to implement this proof-of-concept log fetcher and viewer, which is ssh-ing directly to the nodes, and analyzing plain log files using `bash` + `tail` + `head` + `awk` hacks.

-It has proven to be very capable of replacing Graylog.
-I almost never used Splunk to fetch logs from those 20+ nodes.
+It has proven to be very capable of replacing the essential features we had in
+Graylog: being fast, querying logs from multiple remote nodes simultaneously, drawing the histogram for the whole requested time period, supporting context (key-value pairs) for every message.
+Apart from that, it was actually refreshing to use a snappy keyboard-navigated terminal app instead of clunky web UIs, so in a sense I liked it even more than Graylog.
+As to Splunk, I ended up almost never using it to fetch logs from our nodes.

 So having that backstory, you can already get a feel of the goals and design of
-Nerdlog: aiming to replace Graylog for us, it is lazer-focused on being super efficient while querying logs from multiple remote machines simultaneously, filtering them by time range and patterns, and apart from showing the actual logs, also drawing the chart.
+Nerdlog: it is lazer-focused on being super efficient while querying logs from multiple remote machines simultaneously, filtering them by time range and patterns, and apart from showing the actual logs, also drawing the histogram.

+## Design highlights

+- No cetralized server required; nerdlog establishes an ssh connection to every node that the user wants to collect logs from, and keeps them idle until a log query is made;
+- Logs are never downloaded to the local machine in full: all the log filtering is done on the remote nodes, and on each query, only the following data is downloaded from each node, gzipped: up to 100 messages (configurable), and stats for the histogram.
+It's obviously possible to paginate over the logs, to get the next 100 messages, etc. Nerdlog then merges the responses from all nodes together, and presents to the user in a unified form.

+## Project state

+It's still kinda in a proof-of-concept stage.
+Implemented as fast as possible, spaghetti code abounds, almost no tests, poor error handling, etc.

+But it works.
+It's pretty usable and surprisingly fast.

 ## Installation